conchyliculture/webwatchr/README.md

 Silly script to periodically check webpage changes.

 No bullshit gem from hell.
-Also very little tested XD

 1. Script is run
 2. checks for every new URL to check, if we've waited long enough
-3. pulls whole HTML (or part of it) and Hashes it
+3. pulls interesting HTML from that page
-4. if hash is different, sends an email with the whole HTML (or part of it)
+4. if content is different, alerts you with the new content

 # Installation